 Patient assessment drills and simulations will be specific to the group, the environment, and the context of operations or the activities performed in the field.

 Given the short duration of this course, emphasis is placed on hands-on activities, including PAS drills as a major learning tool as opposed to long lectures.

-Elective topics to specific environments (altitude, tropical, SCUBA, offshore medicine, etc.) can be substituted in from the course content.
+Elective topics to specific environments (altitude, tropical, SCUBA, offshore medicine, etc.) can be added to the WFA course content.
 Please talk to the office or instructor at time of booking.

 This course is traditionally scheduled for two days or 16 hours of instructional and practice time.
 Upon successful completion students will receive certification in Wilderness First Aid and Adult CPR.